netpositive-money/elm-pages/content/faq/index.md

 block reward, which in turn is composed of the block subsidy ("new bitcoins being mined") and the mining fees ("what people pay to get their transactions into a block").
-The block subsidy is halving every 210.000 blocks (about 4 years), which has happened thrice already, so it has gone down from 50 btc to 6.25 bitcoin today and is further exponentially declining --- when calculated in btc.
+The block subsidy is halving every 210.000 blocks (about 4 years), which has happened thrice already, so it has gone down from 50 BTC to 6.25 bitcoin today and is further exponentially declining --- when calculated in BTC.
 The mining fees have substantially picked up over the last few years and are now at about 15% of the block reward.
 It is important for Bitcoin's future security (when the subsidy has declined further) that these remain substantial.
 How substantial?
 Nobody knows.
 The hope is that the market will find out.

-Of course, when denominated in, say, USD, the cost of mining has not fallen but risen exponentially in the past 12 years, because of price of bitcoin has risen even more.
+Of course, when denominated in, say, USD, the cost of mining has not fallen but risen exponentially in the past 12 years, because the price of bitcoin has risen even more.
 But it is important to observe that

-* mining cost is rising exponentially lower than hash rate (because of technology improvements)
+* mining cost is rising exponentially slower than hash rate (because of technology improvements)

-* mining cost is rising exponentially lower than bitcoin price (because of halvenings)
+* mining cost is rising exponentially slower than bitcoin price (because of halvenings)

 * mining cost in BTC is relatively easy to predict in the near future (as long as it's dominated by subsidies)

 * mining cost in USD is mostly dependent on the price of bitcoin, has been growing exponentially so far, but might top out when the bitcoin price stops growing by more than 100% every four years

 Now for the third metric.
 Energy use depends on many factors.
 Mining cost is probably the most obvious one.
 Availability, longevity and cost of mining